-Annual Conference Committee American Humanist Association 953 8th Avenue Suite 208 San Diego, CA 92101
+Annual Conference Committee American Humanist Association 953 8th Avenue Suite 208 San Diego, CA 92101 cc Lyle L. Simpson Fred Edwords Annual Conference Committee, AHA

 We plan another conference in late October, at the University of Maryland.
 Again, we would extend an invitation to your group to come.
-Our goal is to invite the many similar groups to all futurs conferences of the AHA, to build toward cooperative efforts in support of our common goals.
+Our goal is to invite the many similar groups to all future conferences of the AHA, to build toward cooperative efforts in support of our common goals.

-Sincerely,/ for all lollinuluice Bette Chambers

-American Humanist Association President emeritus
+Sincerely, Bitter Chambers American Humanist Association President emeritus